alojzije/TicTacToe/README.md

 TicTacToe
 =========

-very simple TicTacToe game for android
+a very simple TicTacToe game for android

+*has singleplayer and multiplayer option